 In high school Paige was a member of the award-winning James Bowie High School Silver Stars and served on the officer line as a junior lieutenant during her junior year and as the captain during her senior year.
 After graduating from high school, she desired to find a way to continue dancing and choreographing while pursuing her bachelor's degree.
 Paige joined the faculty at a South Austin dance studio in the fall of 2012 where she taught tap and contemporary and choreographed award-winning dances for their competitive dance company through the spring of 2016.

 Paige graduated from The University of Texas at Austin with a B.S. in Public Relations in May 2016.
 After a couple of years working in this industry, Paige realized that dance education was her true passion.
-She has been an instructor at Pivotal Academy of Dance for two years specializing in tap, jazz, and contemporary.
+She has been an instructor at Pivotal Academy of Dance for 3 years specializing in tap, jazz, and contemporary as well as combo classes.
 In 2019, she became a member of Texas Association Teachers of Dancing after passing her exam in Tap.
 There is nothing Paige loves more than helping children grow as dancers and as people through their experiences at the studio.

 Lindsey Gerson was born in Germany and grew up in El Paso, Texas.
 She started her dancing career in classical ballet at 13 and continued for 6 years under the direction of David Alejandro Duran.
 After graduating high school, she traveled abroad for 7 months in Germany and China during a Discipleship Training School where she also experienced native dance forms.
 After returning, she moved to Austin and began choreography and improv classes with Darla Johnson and learned American Sign Language at Austin Community College.
 During this time, she began sewing and costume making.
 After gaining her Certificate in American Sign Language Studies, she transferred to Texas State.
 She was a member of Merge Dance Company for the 2016-2017 season and traveled with them to preform in Trinidad for the Contemporary Choreographers’ Collective Dance Festival.
 She joined Transient Dance Collective in 2016 and was the President this past year (2017-2018).
 Her dance films, Refine and Imprisoned, have both been selected for various film festivals.
 She graduated in May with her Bachelor of Fine Arts in Dance with an emphasis in Performance and Choreography.
 She continues her self- taught work as an amateur seamstress and also teaches dance in the surrounding Austin area.
 She will be preforming with the aerial dance company, Blue Lapis Light, this fall.
 Lindsey’s darling black cat, Coco, enjoys assisting with all sewing projects.
 Lindsey is very excited to be teaching at Pivotal Academy of Dance this year!